kthpanor/vlxman/docs/linear-response.md

 \rangle \rangle_\omega
 $$

-The frequencies of the perturbing electric field is specfied as a `list` or in terms of a frequency region with a frequency point sepation in parenthesis.
+The frequencies of the perturbing electric field is specfied as a `list` or in terms of a frequency region with a frequency point separation in parenthesis.

 ```
 @jobs